 The compressor rotors within the axial compressor design have two possible configurations, drum and disk type.
 That being said, both configurations ensure that air velocity is kept at a constant value which is important for the sections of the compressor that follow.
-They do so by both contracting the space between the shaft and the casing moderately.
+They do so by contracting the space between the shaft and the casing moderately.

-Drum type configurations have their rotors attached to a constant-diameter driving shaft with the casing approaching the shaft as the flow goes further towards the end stages.
+Drum-type configurations have their rotors attached to a constant-diameter driving shaft with the casing approaching the shaft as the flow goes further towards the end stages.
 They’re commonly used within numerous industrial applications.

-Disk type configurations are different in that the casing has a constant diameter whilst the driving shaft increases in diameter towards the outlet, this lowers the air volume and therefore increases the air pressure.
+Disk type configurations are different in that the casing has a constant diameter whilst the driving shaft increases in diameter towards the outlet, this lowers the air volume and therefore increases the air pressure energy.
 These configurations are a very lightweight design and hence are best suited to aircraft engine compressors.